Root subgroups on affine spherical varieties: Reductive groups of semisimple rank one acting on toric varieties

-\begin{remark} The general strategy in this section is to take an affine spherical $G$-variety $X$ and impose the restriction that $T$ act on~$X$ with an open orbit.
-We could also start with an affine toric $T$-variety $X$ and impose the restriction that the $T$-action on $X$ extend to a $G$-action, this situation is discussed in~\cite[\S\,2.2]{AL}. \end{remark}
+\begin{remark} The general strategy in this section is to take an affine spherical $G$-variety $X$ and impose the restriction that $T$ acts on~$X$ with an open orbit.
+We could also start with an affine toric $T$-variety $X$ and impose the restriction that the $T$-action on $X$ extends to a $G$-action; this situation is discussed in~\cite[\S\,2.2]{AL}.
+In this way one can obtain an alternative proof of Theorem~\ref{thm_equiv_classes}. \end{remark}

 \begin{remark} It is an interesting problem to study $B$-root subgroups on affine spherical varieties of a connected reductive group $G$ of semisimple rank one such that the maximal torus $T$ in $G$ has no open orbit in $X$.
 In this case $T$ acts on $X$ with complexity one and a description of $B$-root subgroups can be obtained using the results of~\cite{Ma}. \end{remark}